 Are you confused about your trading?
 Not getting the results you want?
 Don’t know where to start or what to do next?
-Need some clarify?
-Coaching can help with all these issues.
+Need some clarity?

 Trader coaching involves the periodic review of trades, strategies, mistakes, and answering your questions with the goal of improving trading performance, and ideally providing a better overall quality of life (less stress, enough money, less work time, more enjoyment).